danse/rotterdam/cyborg manifesto.md

 unreflective participation in the logics, languages, and practices of white humanism and through searching for a single ground of domination to secure our revolutionary voice.
 Now we have less excuse.
-But in the consciousness of our failures, we

-161

-risk lapsing into boundless difference and giving up on the confusing task of making partial, real connection.
-Some differences are playful;
-some are poles of world historical systems of domination.
-\'Epistemology\' is about knowing the difference.
+But in the consciousness of our failures, we risk lapsing into boundless difference and giving up on the confusing task of making partial, real connection.
+Some differences are playful; some are poles of world historical systems of domination.
+'Epistemology' is about knowing the difference.